samjones00/docs/docs/_documentation/Design-Message-Based-API.md

 ---

-To give you a flavor of the differences you should think about when designing message-based services in ServiceStack we'll provide some examples comparing WCF/WebApi vs ServiceStack's approach:
+To give you a flavor of the differences you should think about when designing message-based services in ServiceStack we'll look at some examples to contrast WCF/WebApi vs ServiceStack's approach:

 ## WCF vs ServiceStack API Design